etienne-1985/invoice-generator/README.md

 # invoice-generator
-Invoice templates generated from HTML/CSS using React and Tailwind
+Invoice templates generated from HTML/CSS

-# Invoice customization
+# Customization

+The defaults are set to match freelance activity with unique client, month billed service, VAT excluded.

-## Defaults settings
+## Template data

-By default invoice template is made for freelancer with unique client and activity. and is preset to comply with french legislation

-Also:
-- company running under EI ("Entreprise Individuel") french status
-- monthly billing of service
-- no GST (or VAT) (like client located outside EU for french)
+Fixed data like template labels which can be translated:
+`template.dataset.en.ts`, `template.dataset.fr.ts`

-## Initial setup
+## User data
-You'll need to adjust template to your activity.
-These need to be done only once

-Configuration is splitted in:
-- user settings: personal information about your own company, the client, day rate of your activity
-- template settings: more general template customizations
+Contains fields for setting invoicer details, billed client, work activity...
+This must be done at invoice init by changing or copying fields from `userdata.example.ts`

 ## Manual

-Fields requiring manual edit each time a new template is generated are kept to minimum:
+Fields set at invoice generation, manually filled

 - invoice number: 001, 002, ...
 - billed days in the month: usually between 20 - 22 working days depending on the month, substracted with any days off (like public or personal holidays)

-## Auto
+or automatically generated
-- invoice date is automatically adjusted from current date
+ - invoice date adjusted from current date
 - a calendar is provided to help figuring out how many working days are in current month

-## Other template customizations: fields, labels, translations

-Currently 2 invoices translations available:
-- french (french speaking clients or any clients accepting french invoices)
-- english (which is allowed by french administration) for international clients

-# French related legal aspects
+# French only

-## TVA / VAT / GST
+## TVA
-Vous devrez ajuster en fonction de votre situation
 - exonéré en franchise de base
-- assujetis mais exonéré facturation hors UE
+- ou assujetis mais exonéré (par ex: facturation hors UE)

 ## Mentions légales obligatoires
-- pénalités retard paiment (latePaymentPenalties)
-- paymentTerm
+- conditions de paiement
 - escompte paiement anticipé
+- pénalités retard paiment